Tax Strategy

 This document sets out the Longulf* strategy and approach to conducting its UK tax affairs and dealing with UK tax risk.
 By making this document available the company is fulfilling its obligations under Schedule 19 of Finance Act 2016.

-Longulf is committed to conducting its affairs in a manner consistent with the below five principles and guide key stakeholders and offer a framework for decision making:
+Longulf is committed to conducting its affairs in a manner consistent with the below five principles, which provide steering to key stakeholders and offer a framework for decision-making:

 1. Transparency with HMRC